Best list ยท AI Writing Assistants

 Find your fit

-Best free tier for first-time book authors
+Best free tier and cheapest paid option for first-time book authors

 AI book writers promise to turn a one-page synopsis into a full manuscript, and most of them break down past chapter 5.
 According to a 2025 Authors Guild AI report, 38% of working novelists now use an AI tool somewhere in their drafting workflow, but only 11% report that the prose was usable on the first pass.
 The book writing category is split between fiction-first tools with Story Bibles and worldbuilding features and general AI writers with a 'novel' template, and the gap between them is the difference between shipping a manuscript and abandoning it at chapter 4.